 Stomach Cancer Overview

-Stomach (gastric) cancer – those that begin in the stomach or the junctions of these two organs – is the second leading cause of cancer death in men and fourth among women worldwide.
-Each year nearly 950,000 people worldwide are diagnosed with stomach cancer, and approximately 700,000 die of the disease.
-Approximately 28,000 Americans will be diagnosed with stomach cancer each year and over 11,000 will die within a year.
-While the incidence of stomach cancer has been dropping steadily in this country since World War II, it remains a major global health problem and is estimated to be the fourth most common cancer worldwide and the second leading cause of cancer deaths.
+Stomach cancer is the fifth most common type of cancer and the third leading cause of cancer death globally.
+In 2025, approximately 30,300 Americans will be diagnosed with stomach cancer, and nearly 11,000 will lose their lives to the disease.
+The overall five-year relative survival rate is 36%, dropping to just 7% for stage IV, highlighting the urgent need for increased awareness and research.
+Stomach cancer also disproportionately affects minority populations, with Native American, Black, Asian, Pacific Islander, and Hispanic communities experiencing significantly higher mortality rates compared to White populations.
+While the incidence of stomach cancer has been dropping steadily in this country since World War II, it remains a major global health problem.
 Japan, China, Korea, Taiwan, Costa Rica, Peru, Brazil, Chile, and the former Soviet Union all have a very high incidence of gastric cancer.
 This high incidence is believed to be related to eating a diet consisting of heavily smoked, salted, and pickled foods.

 Stomach Cancer Guidelines for Patients